mkaszubowski/mkaszubowski.github.io/_posts/2020-06-24-decomposing-models-lifecycle.md

 ## Tips for decomposing

-- The `state` field in the anemic model correspond closely to the new decomposition.
-Every time I see a `state` field on some model, I think if it should be split into separate models.
+- The `state` field in the anemic model corresponds closely to the new decomposition.
+Every time I see a `state` field on some model, I wonder whether it should be split into separate models.
 - Look for times when the system switches the actor it interacts with.
 In our example, sometimes the system interacts with the client, sometimes it waits